 We are used to working our six-pack muscle (the rectus abdominis).
 For example, a crunch mainly works your rectus abs.
 But we are going to teach you how to active your innermost core muscles.
 In fact, I recommend you don’t waste your time on another crunch until you know how to activate these innermost core muscles!

 The transverse abdominis — one of the most important core muscles — goes unnoticed in traditional ab exercises.
 If you have had a baby, knowing what exercises you can do for the transverse abdominis is really important!
-We will get into some transverse abdominis exercises and workouts in a sec, but first let’s cover what we are working with!
+We will get into some transverse abdominis exercises and postnatal ab exercises in a sec, but first things first.

+Do you have an abdominal separation (aka diastasis recti)?
 Believe it or not, research has shown that at least 45% of moms have an abdominal separation (or diastasis recti) six months postpartum.
-Most don’t even know that it’s there until they experience a weak core, a belly they don’t like (i.e. the mommy tummy, muffin top or any other ugly name we call it!) and low back pain.
-Use this self-test.
-Then follow our Postnatal Slimdown program, completely modified for diastasis recti.
+Most of us don’t know that it’s there until they experience a weak core, a belly they don’t like (i.e., the mommy tummy, muffin top, or any other ugly name we call it!), and/or low back pain.

 To get your body back it is important you work your core from the inside.
-Peform this four-minute workout.
-I am going to teach you how to activate the TA (transverse abdominis), PF (pelvic floor) and diaphragm.
-I will also teach you how to incorporate it into everyday ab exercises.
+Perform this four-minute workout.
+I am going to teach you how to activate the TA (transverse abdominis), PF (pelvic floor), and diaphragm.

 Begin lying on your side with your knees bent, feet resting on the floor, and the fingers of your top hand resting on your stomach — just inside your hip bone.
 Tighten your abdominals, drawing your belly button in towards your spine.
 You should feel your muscle contract under your fingers.
 Hold this position, then relax and repeat.
 Breathe.
 Perform for 30 – 60 seconds.

 BENT KNEE FALLOUTS